Things to do in Philippines

 National Museum of the Philippines

 The National Museum and Art Gallery of the Philippines showcases the cultural, natural and historical heritage of the islands.
 The large and comprehensive institution categorises its exhibits in five divisions, namely art, botany, zoology, geology and anthropology.
 Visitors will find the archipelago's oldest human remains in the museum's collection, as well as the remains of the San Diego Spanish galleon, which sank in Philippine waters in 1600.
 The institution is clean, well-kept and has good facilities, with photography permitted but not with flash.
-It remains a deeply interesting museum that is a worthwhile stop for travellers of all ages.
+It remains a deeply interesting museum that's a worthwhile stop for travellers of all ages.

 Website www.nationalmuseum.gov.ph